Latitude Montreal Canada

 • Autumn: Autumn in Montreal is breathtaking, showcasing a vibrant display of fall foliage.
 Temperatures gradually decrease, with crisp, cool air and sunny days becoming increasingly common.
 This season is popular among tourists, who come to admire the colorful leaves.

 • Winter: Winter in Montreal is cold and snowy.
 Temperatures can plummet well below freezing, with average lows often reaching -10°C (14°F) or even lower.
 Significant snowfall is expected, leading to the city's characteristic winter landscape.
-However, Montreal's efficient snow removal system keeps the city largely functional throughout the winter months.
+That said, Montreal's efficient snow removal system keeps the city largely functional throughout the winter months.

 • Spring: Spring in Montreal marks a gradual transition from winter's cold to summer's warmth.
 Temperatures rise steadily, and the snow melts, revealing the city's renewed vibrancy.
 The days become progressively longer, fostering a sense of renewal and optimism.